craigbrinkerhoff/CONUS_carbon/README.md

 - The actual call to run the pipeline is done in *src/run_targets.R* so make sure you check there as well for different commands to run in serial or parallel (and for the latter, the number of workers requested).

 - We use a conda environment to run the entire project.
 The environment recipe is available in *environment.yml*.
 Note that you need to manually install `dataRetrieval` package (v.
 2.7.12) as its not available on conda-forge.
 You also need to manually install `ggsn` package (v.
-0.5.0) as it's not available on conda-forge.
+0.5.0).

 - While the necessary hardcoded file paths *should* only be in *_targets.R*, there is an assumed data repo structure.
 Check functions in *src/analysis.R* for examples.
 There is one hardcoded file path (to the hydraulic geometry models- see Brinkerhoff et al. 2022 in the paper).